 My name is Linda Pouliot and I am the co-author of Grieving Forward: Death Happened, Now What?
 A Practical Guide for Healing & Understanding the Grief Process.

-What I discovered is that when you understand the grief process, which is what is normal for grief, it’s possible and easier to successfully navigate your personal healing journey.
-Additionally, I was able use this same information to help my children navigate their individual grieving and healing journeys.
-My children are now grown with families of their own.
-Healing took time, but it did happen for all three of us.
+What I discovered is that when you understand the grief process and the healing process, which is what’s normal for grieving and healing, it’s easier to successfully navigate your personal healing journey.
+And it’s easier to avoid getting stuck in unresolved grief.
+Additionally, I was able use this same information, the information we share in the book, to help my children navigate their individual grieving and healing journeys.
 I want the same for you and your family.

 Linda is a nationally recognized grief support facilitator and a Certified Grief Recovery Specialist in The Grief Recovery Method by The Grief Recovery Institute.
-Additionally, she is a certified John C. Maxwell Coach, Teacher, Trainer and Speaker.
+She is a licensed massage therapist and a certified John C. Maxwell Coach, Teacher, Trainer and Speaker.
 From February of 2002 – March of 2013 she volunteered at New Hope Center for Grief Support located in Northville, Michigan where she co-facilitated grief support groups and was a workshop speaker.
-Linda is a retired Foster Parent (Livingston County, Michigan) and a former member of Insights Toastmasters, Brighton, Mi.
+Additionally, Linda is a retired Foster Parent (Livingston County, Michigan) and a former member of Insights Toastmasters, Brighton, Mi.